|Theatre Without Boundaries!|

 Help Support this unique and valuable program with a TAX-DEDUCTIBLE gift!
 Any amount will help us continue this EVERY QUARTER for the forseeable future!
 It also supports the free distribution of our OHS booklet to schools and libraries!

-Directed by Melissa Attebery, Dramaturgy by Melody Brooks
+Directed by Lynn Marie Macy; Dramaturgy by Melody Brooks

-On Her Shoulders is pleased to present a staged reading of Mary Jane's Pa by Edith Ellis, directed by Melissa Attebery on Thursday, June 14, 2018.
-Doors open at 6:45pm for a 7:00pm start with The Play in Context by Melody Brooks, who situates the script in its historical time and place, followed by the reading and a post-performance Q&A with refreshments.
+(NY, NY) On Her Shoulders is pleased to present staged readings with music of two plays by the earliest known female dramatists, directed by Lynn Marie Macy on Thursday, January 17, 2019.
+Doors open at 6:45pm for a 7:00pm start with The Play in Context by Melody Brooks, who situates the scripts in their historical time and place, followed by the readings and a post-performance Q&A with refreshments.
+Teresa Lotz is Music Consultant.
 Admission is by Donation ($10 suggested).
-The performance is at NPTC Studio, 458 West 37 Street @10th Avenue.
+The performance is at New Perspectives Studio, 458 W. 37 St. @10th Avenue.
 R.S.V.P. to OnHerShouldersReservations@gmail.com.

 MELODY BROOKS (Dramaturg) is an award-winning producer/director, founder and Artistic Director of NPTC.
-Its mission and goals are a result of her long experience working in Off- and Off-Off Broadway.
 Brooks leads NPTC's Women’s Work Project, which develops short and full-length plays by 12-16 members per year, and produces ON HER SHOULDERS, serving as a regular Director/Dramaturg for the program.
-She has developed and directed numerous award-winning and acclaimed original and classic plays for NPTC.
-Other developmental directing credits include works for the Downtown Urban Theatre Festival, the Queer at HERE Festival, Edinburgh International Fringe Festival and NJ Rep. Brooks was recently honored as a Trailblazing Woman of Theatre for Artistry & Vision by RhythmColor Associates.
+She has developed and directed numerous award-winning and acclaimed original and classic plays for NPTC and other companies.
+Brooks was recently honored as a Trailblazing Woman of Theatre for Artistry & Vision by RhythmColor Associates.
 She received the "Spirit of Hope Award" in 2015 from Speranza Theatre Company for her support of women theatre artists for more than 25 years, and was named a "Person of the Year" by NYTheatre.com as a co-founder of 50/50 in 2020: Parity for Women Theatre Artists.
-She is on the Board of Directors of the League of Professional Theatre Women, and was Co-chair of the 2017 LPTW Gilder/Coigney International Theatre Award.
+She is on the Board of Directors of the League of Professional Theatre Women, and was Co-chair of the triennial LPTW Gilder/Coigney International Theatre Award in 2014 and 2017.